 Woodward Travel Program Restarting in Late 2021

 With the spread of COVID-19 slowing and mass vaccinations taking place, the Global Connections program is making plans to return to the world at large.
 Trip leaders recently proposed travel for the 2021-22 school year, and of those, six trips were approved.
-There will be five Upper School trips and one Middle School trip that includes:
+There will be five Upper School trips and one Middle School trip (dates TBD):

-- Summer 2022 to Costa Rica for the Tropical Environment course
+- Costa Rica for the Tropical Environment course

 Director of International & Global Connections Stéphane Allagnon said international travel is essential to the Woodward experience because it gives students an opportunity to form a deep understanding of the people and culture of the places they visit.

 Allagnon quoted the travel writer Andrew Zimmern, who said, “Please be a traveler, not a tourist.
 Try new things, meet new people, and look beyond what is right in front of you.
 Those are the keys to understanding this amazing world we live in.”

 Allagnon said, “In the world today, this is so true about our own local communities but also about the world.
 Our goal is to open the mind of the students and better their understanding of the communities around them.”